darfink/chakracore-rs/chakracore-sys/README.md

 ## Requirements

 This library builds the ChakraCore component in the source tree.
 It is cloned by the build script and built in test-mode (same as release, but includes more runtime checks).
-The current version used is `1.4`.
-It has also been tested with versions `1.2` and `1.3`.
+The current version used is `1.5.*`.
+It has also been tested with versions `1.2-1.4`.
 If custom build settings are desired, ChakraCore can be built manually, out of tree, and specified using two environment variables:

 * `CHAKRA_SOURCE`: The root of the ChakraCore checkout.